Canción Bonita: Background and release

 In December 2019, Vives and Martin participated in a charity gala together with actress and producer Eva Longoria, and Vives said that he had anticipated recording a song with Martin.
 Finally, they had made plans to work together on a song and it was nearly finished when the coronavirus pandemic happened and although it was recorded in early 2020, the pandemic prevented the release.
-In an interview with Billboard, Martin told the magazine: "It was a party song.
-We couldn't release it at that point."
+In an interview with Billboard, Martin told the magazine: "It was a lively track, but we decided not to release it at that time."

 On February 11, 2021, Primera Hora reported that Martin and Vives had recorded a song together and were seen in Piñones and El Escambrón, filming a music video.
-Four days later, Guacamouly published several photos from the two artists on the set of filming.
+Four days later, Guacamouly published several photos of the two artists on the set of filming.
 The photos showed Martin wearing a black T-shirt, black sneakers, and denim jeans, with a military print mask, and the two danced to the rhythm of the music.
 On February 17, 2021, it was announced that the song is dedicated to the victims of the 2016 Orlando nightclub shooting.
 On March 25, 2021, Billboard confirmed that Vives and Martin were set to perform at the 2021 Latin American Music Awards.
 Vives told People about "Canción Bonita":

 Also, Martin told Hola News about the song: "Carlos' love for Puerto Rico is genuine and this gives an authentic value to the lyrics."
 On April 12, 2021, Vives and Martin revealed the song's title as "Canción Bonita", shared the artwork, and announced that it would be released the following day.
 The song was released for digital download and streaming by Sony Music Latin on April 13, 2021, as the lead single from Vives' sixteenth studio album, Cumbiana II, marking the first collaboration between Vives and Martin.
 "Canción Bonita" was included as the sixth track on the album, released May 13, 2022.